Using Cloud Source Repositories

 Choose VCS > Checkout from Version Control > Google Cloud.

-In the displayed dialog, select the Google Cloud Platform Console project ID associated with the project and click Clone.
+In the displayed dialog, select the Google Cloud console project ID associated with the project and click Clone.

 You can alternatively check out from the Welcome screen by selecting your project and then selecting Check out project from Version Control > Google Cloud.